-As a child, I dreamed of becoming a scientist; yet my first interest in humanities also appeared quite early.
-At the age of 11, I became a typical Egyptology maniac, having seen a movie about ancient Egypt: the 1966 adaptation of Bolesaw Prus' Pharaoh by Jerzy Kawalerowicz.
-It coincided approximately with the period of the martial law in Poland (1981-83).
-Obviously I also liked Indiana Jones later on, but I'm proud to have started up with an aesthetically advanced reference.
-As the literature about Egypt was not abundant at the minuscule public library that existed just at my doorstep, I went on reading about antiquities, art and ancient mythologies more widely.
-This is why I can tell I've been already quite well versed in this domain before I turned 16, and distinctly inclined towards a universalist type of erudition.
+My dream as a child was to become a scientist; yet my first interest in humanities also appeared quite early.
+At the age of 11, I became a typical Egyptology maniac, having seen a film about ancient Egypt: the 1966 adaptation of Bolesław Prus' Pharaoh by Jerzy Kawalerowicz.
+Obviously I also liked Indiana Jones later on, but I'm proud to have started, in those years that roughly coincided with the period of martial law in Poland (1981-83), by such an aesthetically advanced reference.
+As the literature about Egypt was not abundant at the minuscule public library that existed at my doorstep, I went on reading about antiquities, art and ancient mythologies more broadly.
+I dare say that I'd been already quite well versed in this domain before I turned 16, and distinctly inclined towards a universalist type of erudition.
 It also explains why I started teaching myself Arabic before I'd got any chance to study Latin, and why I became incurably nostalgic of the era of Oriental scholars and explorers.

-Paradoxically, early youth was one of the best periods in my intellectual life, and I still build upon the substantial advantage it gave to me, in spite of my objectively very modest social and educational background.
-A fascination with the work of Mircea Eliade (translated into Polish and quite popular at that time) introduced me into the domain of comparative religious studies, creating further drive for constant enlargement of my intellectual scope.
-Since that early period in my life, I was also a keen reader of Aldus Huxley and the rest of the Perennialist school.
-Right after the democratic transition in Poland, as I turned 17 or 18, I was for some time a member of the sangha that gathered for zazen sessions in Falenica.
+This early youth in the shadow of historical turmoil, in spite of very modest material, social and educational conditions, gave me a quick start; I'm still building upon this advantage.
+I studied painting and sculpture, as well as art history, at the high school of fine arts in Lublin.
+Mircea Eliade (translated into Polish and quite popular at that time) introduced me into the domain of comparative religious studies.
+I was also a keen reader of Aldus Huxley and the rest of the Perennialist school.
+As I turned 17 or 18, right after the democratic transition in Poland, I belonged for some time to the sangha that gathered for zazen sessions in Falenica, a suburban district of Warsaw.

-Having completed my high school education enriched with an experience in visual arts, I ventured into Romance philology and Portuguese studies, initially at the local Marie Curie Skłodowska University in Lublin.
-It was a tedious and mediocre institution, adding very little to my previous fascinations.
-In terms of literary theory, structuralism was still the most advanced topic taught to us, and I left this university in 1997, with a master degree in French studies in my pocket, without having ever heard such names as Foucault or Derrida in the classroom.
-The least I could do was to study languages: not only French, but also Italian, Spanish and Portuguese, that turned out to be my salvation.
+Compared to this enriching period, my studies in Romance philology at the local University Marie Curie-Skłodowska could only appear as dull and frustrating.
+It was a mediocre institution, adding very little to my previous fascinations.
+In terms of literary theory, structuralism was considered as an advanced topic; five years later, in 1997, I was to leave this university, master degree in my pocket, without having ever heard such names as Foucault or Derrida.
+The least I could do was to study languages: not only French, but also Italian, Spanish and Portuguese.
+The latter turned out to be my salvation.

-As a consequence, this period had been strongly dominated by the Portuguese studies.
-From 1997 to 2006, I had been teaching both Portuguese language and literature in response to the necessities of the newly created curriculum in Portuguese philology at the Jagiellonian University.
+In the meanwhile, the circumstances were such that I had to go on with my Portuguese adventure in the first place.
+From 1997 to 2006, I was teaching both Portuguese language and literature in response to the necessities of the newly created curriculum in Portuguese philology at the Jagiellonian University.
 I also contributed with several basic publications that were lacking on the Polish book market: a practical introduction to the Portuguese grammar, a presentation of the contemporary Portuguese literature, as well as a translation of a history of Portugal.
 The general appreciation of the Portuguese culture has been given in yet another book: my post-doctoral dissertation – or habilitation, as we call it – on spatial conceptualizations in the Portuguese literature and cultural imagination since the end of the middle ages, throughout the expansion and the imperial era, till the contemporaneity.
 Focusing on the Portuguese literary history and merging with the Polish academic milieu, that was still unable to accompany the ever-changing flow of humanities and puzzled by the kaleidoscope of theories constantly emerging abroad, I fell out of joint with it for some time.
 I had completely missed everything that happened in humanities during the first years of the new millennium and I was to catch up later on.

 In Poland, the accelerated pace of my career made me both loved and hated.
 The appreciation came with a prestigious starting grant of the Foundation for Polish Science that used to distinguishes yearly a hundred of researchers in different fields of knowledge that managed to make themselves noticed before they turned 30.
 I also designed and successfully coordinated a collective research project on islands and insularity, gathering a dozen of colleagues specialized in French, Italian, Spanish and Catalan studies.
 The project and the collective volume published as its outcome were financed by the Committee of Scientific Research (KBN).
 On the other hand, the hate came from the Portuguese studies establishment, composed by some rather mediocre specialists that quite understandably saw me as their natural enemy.
 Another volume, a presentation of the 19th c.
 Portuguese literature that I also elaborated during that early period, remained unpublished for many years, till I decided to include this material in a volume prepared for Ossolineum that should appear in 2017.
 At least the presentation of the Brazilian literature was offered to the readers after a shorter delay, in 2010, included in a volume on the history of Iberoamerican literature that I prepared with Nina Pluta.
 In the meanwhile, my personal interests going beyond extensive presentations of literary history were reflected in a monograph on José Saramago, Pokusa pustyni (Temptation of the Desert).
 This book, published in 2005, remained for many years the clue of my bibliography.